araddev/elycore/readme.md

 can fix the code in the source or add features that we haven't thought of yet or don't know how to make.
 I wish you a happy day and also soon I'll be uploading the UI source (which will be public from now on)

 # Massive credits to heros like Body, EpicCatto and finally arad for working on this for more than a year.
 If these people didn't exist this wouldn't have ever happened.

 If you want to be kind we will not reward your kindness with nothing.
 If you make a feature or fix some broken code in our SRC and we implement it into the Elysium that will be released on this month or April you will be given credits and also will be rewarded with money (If you have PayPal).

+# Waa Waa your code sucks Waa Waa you don't know Java
+This source is from 4 months ago.